Public Realm and the Public Self, The

 Tracing the origins of this theory to Homer and Periclean Athens, Dossa underlines Arendt’s unique contribution to reinventing the idea and the ideal of citizenship, reminding us that the public realm is the locus of friendship, community, identity, and in a certain sense, humanity.
 Arendt believes that no one who prefets his or her private interest to public affairs in the old sense can claim to be fully human or truly excellent.

-Shiraz Dossa teaches political theory and political development at St. Francis Xavier University in Nova Scotia.
+Shiraz Dossa taught political theory and political development at St. Francis Xavier University in Nova Scotia.
 He is the author of a number of essays and reviews which have been published in the Review of Politics, Philosophy and Social Criticism, Canadian Journal of Political Science, Alternatives, Arab Studies Quarterly, and MERIP.

 “This project is worth attending to given the resurgence of (moral) communitarianism in contemporary political thought.
 And, its shortcomings notwithstanding, Shiraz Dossa’s The Public Realm and the Public Self provides a thoughtful and incisive commentary on many of the complex and elusive commitments that characterize Arendt’s political programmatic.”